coil-language/coil-lang/docs/protocols.md

 {}[TypeInfo] // undefined
 ```

-This means that protocols are safe, and "smooth-gate" proof.
+This means that protocols are safe, and ["smooshgate"](https://developer.chrome.com/blog/smooshgate/) proof.

 This doesn't mean that if you export a protocol, someone can't overwrite it.
 It does however mean that you can make those choices on which protocols are extendable or not.